 Aside from teaching, Cassen also expressed his views on practical education, arguing that the ‘endless churning’ in vocational policies needed to end and that apprenticeships ought to be extended, given that at the moment, there are 11 applicants for every place.
 I feel an extension of apprenticeships could be an effective measure to reduce the ‘structural’ level of unemployment in the long run, although this would of course depend on the quality of such programmes.
-What’s more, some ‘churn’ may well be required in to reform and improve the system, particularly if existing policies are inadequate.
+What’s more, some further ‘churn’ may well be required to reform and improve the system, particularly if existing policies are inadequate.
 Additionally, Professor Cassen expressed his dismay at the removal of the Educational Maintenance Allowance, remarking ‘don’t ask me why’ – which would suggest he views as an important mechanism to expand educational opportunity to the disadvantaged.
 From my experience, I don’t think EMA was particularly effective, as it often seemed to be used for consumption unrelated to studying and I can think of many examples of fellow students ‘gaming’ the EMA system - although I am weary to draw conclusions from such a small sample.
 What’s more, Cassen also lamented at the lack of University Technical Colleges, with just 17 in the UK.

 On the subject of Special Education Needs, with 1/5 of students being classified in this way, Professor Cassen remarked that they were clearly ‘not so special’.
-This is clearly a problem, particularly is SEN students fall into the low expectations trap.
+This is clearly a problem, particularly as SEN students fall into the low expectations trap.
 Cassen argued that the large expenditure in this area yields little outcome.
 Indeed, arguably this increased expenditure has had the unintended consequence of employing more teaching assistants for SEN pupils, thereby allowing the class teacher to focus more on the non-SEN students - perhaps an example of government failure and misallocation of resources?

 Professor Cassen also argued that more attention needs to be paid on early years learning and parenting.
 Indeed, Cassen mentioned the ‘Heckman Curve’ which shows that the earlier you intervene, the higher the return.
 This could perhaps be an area for increased expenditure, although short political cycles help to discourage such activity.
 In addition, he expressed his disappointment at cuts in government funding on Sure Start and said that greater links need to develop between schools and parents, describing such links as a ‘vital’ way to overcome social disadvantage.

-Free schools were also discussed, with Professor Cassen expressing his strong opposition, arguing that they were an expensive way to produce places whilst at the same time, reducing funding available for state schools.
+Free schools were also discussed, with Professor Cassen expressing his strong personal opposition, arguing that they were an expensive way to produce places whilst at the same time, reducing funding available for state schools.
 He was also critical of the fact that free schools do not have to follow the national curriculum as well the potential for pupil segregation based on faith.
 Personally, I think increased parental control and greater freedom in schools is likely to be beneficial; after all, it seems logical to assume that parents pursue their children interests more vigorously than a group of government officials in Whitehall.
 What’s more, Cassen voiced his frustration at what he sees as a lack of evidence based policy from the coalition government, with one particular education minister arguably suffering from a severe degree of ‘cognitive capture’ and confirmation bias– although Professor Cassen did not use these exact words.
 Again, political incentives seem to be causing adverse consequences to children's education; perhaps an argument for greater parental control?